SecGNN: Privacy-Preserving Graph Neural Network Training and Inference as a Cloud Service: Problem Statement

 \subsection{System Architecture}

 There are two kinds of entities in {\secgnn}: the data owner and the cloud.
 The data owner (e.g., an online shopping enterprise or a social media service provider) wants to leverage the power of cloud computing to train a GNN model over his proprietary graph data as well as provide on-demand inference services once the model is trained.
 Due to privacy concerns and that the graph data is proprietary, it is demanded that security must be embedded in the outsourced service, safeguarding the graph data, the trained model, as well as the inference results along the whole service flow.
-The cloud providing the secure GNN training and inference is split into three cloud servers $P_{\{1,2,3\}}$ which can be operated by independent cloud service providers in practice.
-Such a multi-server model has gained increasing traction in both academia \cite{wagh2019securenn, boyle2019secure,hiwatashi2021accelerating} as well as in industry such as Facebook’s Crypten, Cape Privacy’s TFEncrypted, and Mozilla Telemetry \cite{MohasselRR20}.
+The cloud providing the secure GNN training and inference is split into three cloud servers $P_{\{1,2,3\}}$ which can be operated by independent cloud service providers (e.g., AWS, Google, and Microsoft) in practice.
+Such multi-server model has also gained increasing traction in prior works on building efficient secure systems for other application domains \cite{ZhengDW18,chen2020metal,dauterman2020dory,araki2021secure,boneh2021lightweight,tan2021cryptgpu,dauterman2022waldo,wang2022privacy,bell2022distributed,wang2022oblivgm,zheng2022secskyline,wang2022PeGraph}.
+In addition to the adoption in academia, such multi-server model has also been deployed in industry.
+For example, Mozilla provides a service of lightweight private collection of telemetry data about Firefox under the non-colluding multi-server model \cite{Mozilla}; Apple and Google cooperatively provide automated alerts about potential COVID-19 exposure to users, while providing strong privacy protections \cite{WhitePaper}. {\secgnn} also follows such trend and contributes a new design for enabling privacy-preserving training and inference of GNNs in the cloud.

 From a high-level point of view, the data owner in SecGNN will encrypt the graph by \emph{adequately} splitting the {\graph} into secret shares under 2-out-of-2 additive secret sharing, as per our design.
 The secret shares are sent to $P_{1}$ and $P_{2}$, respectively.
 Upon receiving the encrypted {\graph}, $P_{\{1,2,3\}}$ perform our {\secgnn} to train the encrypted GNN model in the secret sharing domain.
 Once the encrypted GNN model is trained, the data owner can query the cloud service to obtain encrypted classification labels for unlabeled nodes for decryption.
 It is noted that the major computation in SecGNN is undertaken by the cloud servers $P_{1}$ and $P_{2}$ while $P_{3}$ provides necessary assistance, so as to simplify the interactions (and so the system implementation and deployment) as much as possible.